Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

-Agile 2.0: AI went globally recently, does agile 2.0 joining the travel itenary originally to meet AI.
-Drag, drop!
-AI is on the way, running late!
+Agile 2.0: AI done systemwide search for Agile in the first beat on premise, agile 2.0 missing the beat recently.
+AI unaware the agile status still, confusing state to perform drag drop in the no code platforms.
+A. Does Agile is implementation in comitted platforms already, B. Implementated Seperately, C. Can be Leveraged Single platform by actively intiating innovatively.

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.